-The Arc’s Child & Family Advocacy services provide information & referral, educational advocacy services, and systems advocacy services for children with developmental disabilities and their families.
+The Arc’s Education Advocacy services provide information & referral, educational advocacy services, and systems advocacy services for children with developmental disabilities and their families.

-The Child & Family Advocate assists families in accessing supports & services for their child with a developmental or intellectual disability, including early intervention services, free and appropriate special education services, and issues involving health care, in-home supports, benefits and adaptive equipment.
+The Education Advocate assists families in accessing supports & services for their child with a developmental or intellectual disability, including early intervention services, free and appropriate special education services, and issues involving health care, in-home supports, benefits and adaptive equipment.

 The Arc also links families to sources of social support, such as support groups, sibling groups, and training opportunities.
 CONTACT US »

 The Arc’s Adult Advocacy services provide information & referral, individual advocacy and systems advocacy regarding issues of adult community life.
 Those core issues in adult advocacy include functional supports and services, social supports, employment and housing, health care, benefits, and the quality of community life.
 The adult advocate assists individuals and families in accessing the resources needed to support meaningful community life for adults with developmental disabilities.
 Self-determination is a guiding principle of The Arc’s Adult Advocacy services.
 CONTACT US »